top of page

 From the Explanation of Benefits (EOB) or Remittance Advice (ERA)

 This is the most common source.
 When a claim is processed, the payer issues an EOB or ERA that includes the ICN.
 It is usually labeled as the claim number, ICN, or reference number, depending on the payer.
 If your billing software captures ERA data automatically, this field should be populated without any manual effort.
-Check our ERA Vs EOB guide for clear informaion.
+Read our ERA vs. EOB guide for a clearer breakdown of both documents.

 From the Payer's Provider Portal